srik987/staxnow/README.md

 2. Game is initialized:
     Round # set to 0
     Player wins set to 0
-    Deck is shuffled #a new deck needs to be initialized every round Deal each player their hands (2 cards)
+    Deck is shuffled
+    Deal each player their hands (2 cards)